usdoj/foia.gov/docs/development.md

 ## Setup (ddev)

 Build/start the containers.
+This will run the dev-server.js and webpack in watch mode in two PM2 services.
+You can view the site: https://foia.gov.ddev.site/

     $ ddev start

-Run the site locally, watching files for changes.
+View webpack/jekyll logs, or status:

+    $ ddev pm2 logs
-    $ ddev make serve
+    $ ddev pm2 ls

-Or... run tests (fails at cucumber tests):
+Run tests (everything but cucumber tests are working):

     $ ddev make test

-To preview a production build:
+To preview a production build, stop the dev webpack service and do a prod build.
+This will update https://foia.gov.ddev.site/

+    $ ddev pm2 stop webpack
     $ ddev make build

+To return to development:

-    $ ddev make serve.dev
+    $ ddev pm2 start webpack

+**Tip:** With this setup, do not use `make` outside the container, as this will lead to permissions problems inside.

 ## Setup (local)